Fabora resources

 • Servicing alone is not the same as thorough examination, and a marked safe working load does not make a bad lift plan safe.

 General guidance only.
-This page is a practical overview and does not replace a proper lift plan, thorough examination regime, manufacturer guidance, or competent lifting advice for the actual job.
+This page is a practical overview and does not replace a proper lift plan, thorough examination regime, manufacturer guidance, competent review, or lifting advice for the actual job.
+Final responsibility stays with the business.

 Practical summary